 The content, techniques and media for teaching art at the secondary education level.
+This course requires a 30 hour practicum and is required of each candidate seeking an endorsement in this content area.

 Note: Does not count toward an art major or minor.